 The Technical Assistance Program (TA Program) provides VAWA grantees with training, expertise, and problem-solving strategies to address the diverse needs of victims of domestic/sexual violence.
-Technical assistance (TA) providers are national, tribal, or statewide agencies; or governmental, academic, or other nonprofit organizations with the capacity to provide nationwide training and technical assistance.
+Technical assistance (TA) providers typically are national, tribal, statewide, or other nonprofit organizations or institutions of higher education with the capacity to provide training and technical assistance on a national level.
 This may include:

 - Educational opportunities;

 - Policy development; and

 The primary purpose of the TA Program is to provide a wide range of direct technical assistance to VAWA grantees and subgrantees, so that they can successfully implement grant-funded projects.
 In addition,

 the TA Program focuses on building the capacity of criminal justice and victim services organizations to respond effectively to domestic/sexual violence.
 Providers seek to support grantees in fostering partnerships among organizations that have not traditionally worked together to address these forms of violence, such as faith- and community-based organizations.

 As before, Technical Assistance awardees will report their progress using a fillable PDF form that can be downloaded from this website (click on “Reporting form” below).
 Please submit the completed form as an attachment in your JustGrants account by the January 30, 2024, deadline.
 For guidance on how to do that, please see the JustGrants website’s Training: Performance Reporting page.